BYLAWS OF MIDLAND WATER ASSOCIATION, INC.

 AMENDMENTS

-These by-laws may be repealed or amended by a vote of the majority of the members present at any regular meeting of the corporation, or at any special meeting of the corporation called for that purpose.
+These bylaws may be repealed or amended by a vote of the majority of the members present at any regular meeting of the corporation, or at any special meeting of the corporation called for that purpose.

-Given under our hands and the seal of the corporation this 4th day of November, 2015.
+Given under our hands and the seal of the corporation this 18th day of November, 2025.